What if U Want to Go from a 40 DDD to a 38C. They are making my ribs hurt my back and my neck hurt. How can the insurant help to?

 The fee for a breast reduction will vary depending on the region.
 In Los Angeles, the price range for a Board Certified Plastic Surgeon will run from $7500 - $20,000.
 Insurance does cover these procedures, although the amount of coverage will depend on the quality of insurance you have, your deductible, etc.

 Breast reduction surgery costs will vary from region to region and from one surgeon to another.

 The best way to obtain insurance coverage for breast reduction surgery involves some “hoops” to jump through.
 The more documentation you have (for example, from your primary care doctor, physical therapist, chiropractor etc.) the better when it comes to obtaining insurance “authorization” for the procedure.

 This documentation and letter/pictures from your plastic surgeon will help you obtain authorization.
-Make sure you're saying a well-trained/experienced board-certified plastic surgeon.
+Make sure you are consulting with well-trained/experienced board-certified plastic surgeon.

 Breast Reduction - Costs, Insurance